Beyond the Tiger Mom is an in-depth, research-backed guide to the best of Asian parenting.

-The best of Asian parenting practices — such as how to teach children math, or raise tech-healthy kids
+- The best of Asian parenting practices, such as how to teach children math, build a language-rich home, and raise tech-healthy kids.

-Teaching your child to broaden his or her attention span
+- Teaching your child to broaden their attention span.

 - Finding the right balance between work and play, while including family time.